Scores from the June 6th SAT have been released, and they have served to increase the controversy around the test.

-This is more like an ACT question than an SAT one, so maybe they are hoping that students won’t notice that there is quite a difference in meaning between “reliable”, “valid”, and “accurate”.
+This is more like an ACT question than an SAT one, so maybe they're hoping that students won’t notice that there is quite a difference in meaning between "reliable," "valid," and "accurate."

 The College Board has now issued several statements saying that the test has been proven to be sufficiently reliable.
 However, it now seems that their criteria for this is almost entirely based on the structure of the test, as opposed to the scores.

 By “reliable” they mean that the two remaining math and critical reading sections had questions on similar concepts and of similar difficulty levels as the sections that were thrown out.